NormanDunbar/Tnsnames_checker/README.md

   - On Linux and Unix, execute the tnsnames_checker.sh script passing parameters as described below.

 ### Parameters
 Output from the checker is passed to both stdout and stderr.
 General messages and flagrant *blowing my own trumpet* messages go to stdout, while warnings and errors go to stderr.
-You can either ignore this and catch everything on screen, in a file, or redirect the individual channels to different files, as follows:
+You can either ignore this and catch everything on screen, in a file, or redirect the individual channels to different files, as per the examples below.

+**Note**: if you wish to use a pretty mangled tnsnames file for testing, there's one in the source directory named tnsnames.test.ora.
+Simply replace "tnsnames.ora" in the examples below with "../tnsnames.test.ora" if, as expected, you are running the test from the test directory.

 #### Everything to the Screen